Coinbird/couchdb_odata/README.md

+This fork adds a dump of the design doc no longer available below (found on wayback machine.)
+Also, see https://github.com/kangu/couchdb_odata for an updated readme.

+## Original Readme text:

 A show and a list to serve your data from couchdb as an OData feed.

 ==HowTo==

 I've uploaded a complete design document to cloudant at http://nisbus.cloudant.com/odata/_design/odata/
 Copy that to your db, add views if you like to filter your data.
 Your OData service will now live here: